Frequently asked questions – Covid-19

 My child tested positive for Covid-19.
 When can the child go back to school/kindergarten and under what conditions?

-Students who have been diagnosed with COVID-19 cannot go back to school until they:
+Students who have been diagnosed with COVID-19 cannot go back to school until:

-· Are given clearance during the virtual check-up.
+· They are given clearance during the virtual check-up.
 The school doctor/nurse will carry out 1 to 2 days before the end of the quarantine – a virtual examination of the child to determine whether he/she has no symptoms and is healthy.

-· Present a clearance certificate from the treating health facility or negative PCR test.
+· They present a clearance certificate from the treating health facility.
 They can also call the Dubai Health Authority at 800342 and receive a certificate within 48 hours.
-The clearance certificate should be sent by email to: firstname.lastname@example.org before return back to the school.
+The clearance certificate should be sent by email to: email@example.com before return back to the school.

 · On arrival to school, they must attend the school clinic before going into class where the physician/nurse will conduct a final assessment before allowing the child to resume learning activities at the school.